-Ahead of a rally planned in Charlottesville, VA at Emancipation Park on Saturday, August 12, protesters carrying torches marched from a nearby municipal park onto the University of Virginia's grounds on Friday night, starting at around 9:30 p.m.
-The protesters from white nationalist group Unite the Right marched around the university's Rotunda and ended at a statue of Thomas Jefferson, who founded the school, where they fought with a group of , the New York Times reports.
+Ahead of a rally planned in Charlottesville, Virginia at Emancipation Park on Saturday, the 12th of August, protesters carrying torches marched from a nearby municipal park onto the University of Virginia's grounds on Friday night, starting at around 9:30 p.m.
+The protesters from white nationalist group Unite the Right marched around the university's Rotunda and ended at a statue of Thomas Jefferson, who founded the school, where they fought with a group of counterprotesters, the New York Times reports.

 Reporters on the ground shared videos over Twitter of the protesters marching and chanting "End immigration/one people, one nation" and "white lives matter" as well as giving Nazi salutes.

 Charlottesville mayor Mike Singer issued a statement on the Friday night march, saying, "I have seen tonight the images of torches on the Grounds of the University of Virginia.
 When I think of torches, I want to think of the Statue of Liberty.
 When I think of candlelight, I want to think of prayer vigils.
 Today, in 2017, we are instead seeing a cowardly parade of hatred, bigotry, racism, and intolerance march down the lawns of the architect of our Bill of Rights.
 Everyone has a right under the First Amendment to express their opinion peaceably, so here's mine: not only as the Mayor of Charlottesville, but as a UVA faculty member and alumnus, I am beyond disgusted by this unsanctioned and despicable display of visual intimidation on a college campus."

 Reports on the ground, shared on Twitter, indicate that the march quickly broke up after protesters and counterprotesters clashed.
 The crowd was hit with pepper spray, Visuals Manager & Photojournalist for the Indianapolis Star Mykal McEldowney explained in a live video.